C4ptainCrunch/thesis/source/index.rst

-Next, we overload the ``step()`` method so we don't compute twice the same state and to keep links to the parent when we create a new child.
+Next, we overload the ``Game.step(i)`` method so that we do not compute twice the same state and we keep a reference to the parent when we create a new child.